 - 4. What money damages can plaintiffs win?

 - 5. What if there was a liability waiver?

 - 6. Does homeowners or property insurance cover drowning accidents

 - 7. How do defendants fight back against drowning lawsuits?

 - 8. How common are drowning accidents?

-For drownings in private pools (such as backyard pools), the property owner or renter may be liable.
-This is especially true if the owner did not abide by the state’s safety requirements.
-In California for example, pool owners must maintain special enclosures, safety latches, and alarms.1
+For drownings in private pools (such as in a home’s backyard or at a hotel/resort), the property owner or renter may be liable.
+This is especially true if the owner did not abide by the state’s public safety requirements at the time of the incident.

-Whenever a child drowns, the adults tasked with looking after him/her could be sued.
-It makes no difference if the drowning occurred in a beach, lake, or a bathtub.
+Whenever a child drowns, the adults tasked with looking after them could be sued.
+It makes no difference if the drowning occurred in a

 Many drowning accidents result in death.
 Victims’ families may then bring a “wrongful death” lawsuit against the at-fault parties.3